aplteam/Fire/README.md

 * Search only the hits of the last search.

-## Difference between Dyalog's built-in Search tool and Fire
+## Difference between Dyalog's built-in search tool and Fire

 * Fire handles circular references correctly (thanks to Phil Last)